aafulei/the-c-programming-language/README.txt

 7. Input and Output (9/9)
 8. The UNIX System Interface (8/8)

-And, my own implementation of the meat of the book.
+And my reimplementation of the meat of the book.

 - bsearch     binary search
 - dcl         recursive descent parser